mvolkmann/blog/src/rust.md

     let original = vec!["red", "orange", "yellow", "green", "blue", "purple"];

-    // Create a vector of String values from original. let mut colors = original.iter().map(|c| c.to_string()).collect::<Vec<String>>();
+    // Create a vector of String values from original.
+    // map is lazy and collect forces its evaluation. let mut colors = original.iter().map(|c| c.to_string()).collect::<Vec<String>>();

     // Change a subset of the colors to uppercase.